 The buzzword of the early 21st Century, influencers form a huge part of many PR and marketing strategies.
 I’ve written a whole piece about how to work well with influencers, so check it out but, essentially, they are bloggers and content creators who have audiences that will share your brand’s values and have an audience that will be interested in your product or service.
 Executed well and an influencer strategy can be the key to your success and drive a lot of revenue your way!

 PR gets a bad reputation when it comes to journalists, often because of the “spray and pray” approach that PR professionals take to sending out press releases and just hoping for the best.
 However, the reality is that journalists need us as much as we need them and one sure-fire way to give them what they want is seeing a journalist request.
-You’ll find these under the #journorequest hashtag on Twitter but also via media databases like Gorkana, and they can help you build great relationships with your target journos.
+Another of my top PR tips is to look at the #journorequest hashtag on Twitter, as well as via media databases like Gorkana, as they can help you build great relationships with your target journos.